craig-willis/flexvolume-example/README.md

 [NFS example](https://github.com/kubernetes/examples/tree/master/staging/volumes/flexvolume)
 and @hategan's [CSI Driver](https://github.com/whole-tale/wt-kubernetes/tree/master/csi-test)

+Highlighs:
+* WebDav flexvolume driver is a simple bash script (minimal changes from nfs example)
+* Uses anonymous WebDav, but could easily be extended to pass credentials
+* Requires `davfs` and `jq` to be installed on the host
+* Requires WebDav service IP to be used, since the host is doing the mount and can't access the Kubernetes DNS

+Issues:
+* Via Flexvolume, Kubernetes manages the volume mount/unmount lifecycle, but it doesn't solve the problem of needing install dependencies on the host.
+If we do this with GirderFS, it means ensuring that the GirderFS version on the host is kept in sync with what's needed by the system.
+If GirderFS were, say, a `go` binary this would be a bit easier.

 ## Setup via Kubeadm Bootstrap

 The `kubeadm-bootstrap` repo is used as the basis for some OpenStack Kubernetes deployments.